hchannni/app-semantics-extractor/README.md

 The evaluated applications are fetched from their upstream repositories and retain their respective licenses; see [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).
 The repository owner must choose a top-level license before treating the research code as reusable open source.

-## Status

-This is a research artifact, not a production Android analysis service.
-Ground Truth, generated predictions, and metric results will be published after the evaluation figures are finalized.